dojo/docs/dojox/mvc.rst

   * Some applications would implement getters/setters in its data models to work with more complex data (e.g. XML from REST call, whose request for data item tends to be served by XPath).

-* To be able to support these different needs dojox.mvc.StatefulModel is being separated into to classes that support each item:
+* To be able to support these different needs dojox/mvc/StatefulModel is being separated into to classes that support each item:

-  * A class that supports handling array, which can notify removals/additions of elements
+  * :ref:`dojox/mvc/StatefulArray <dojox/mvc/StatefulArray>` A class that supports handling array, which can notify removals/additions of elements.

-    * :ref:`dojox/mvc/StatefulArray <dojox/mvc/StatefulArray >`

-  * dojox.mvc.getStateful() - A function that creates stateful objects from plain objects/values (Will work as a successor of dojox.mvc.newStatefulModel())
+  * :ref:`dojox/mvc/getStateful <dojox/mvc/getStateful>` A function that creates stateful objects from plain objects/values (Will work as a successor of dojox.mvc.newStatefulModel()).

-  * dojox.mvc.getPlainData() - A function that creates plain objects/values from stateful objects (Will works as a successor of dojox.mvc.StatefulModel.toPlainObject())
+  * :ref:`dojox/mvc/getPlainData <dojox/mvc/getPlainData>` A function that creates plain objects/values from stateful objects (Will works as a successor of dojox.mvc.StatefulModel.toPlainObject()).

-  * (dojox/mvc/EditStoreRefController) - Components to work with Dojo Object Store (Something that does dojox.mvc.StatefulModel.commit(), dojox.mvc.StatefulModel._commit() and dojox.mvc.StatefulModel._saveToStore())
+  * :ref:`dojox/mvc/EditStoreRefController <dojox/mvc/EditStoreRefController>` Components to work with Dojo Object Store (Something that does dojox.mvc.StatefulModel.commit(), dojox.mvc.StatefulModel._commit() and dojox.mvc.StatefulModel._saveToStore()).

-* A number of widgets and MVC containers, including:
+* A number of widgets and MVC containers are also available, including:

-  * :ref:`Output: A data-bound output widget  <dojox/mvc/Output>`
+  * :ref:`dojox/mvc/Output <dojox/mvc/Output>` A data-bound output widget.
-  * :ref:`Group: An aggregation of widgets with the same parent data binding context  <dojox/mvc/Group>`
+  * :ref:`dojox/mvc/Group <dojox/mvc/Group>` An aggregation of widgets with the same parent data binding context.
-  * :ref:`Repeat: A model-bound repeater widget that binds to a data collection  <dojox/mvc/Repeat>`
+  * :ref:`dojox/mvc/Repeat <dojox/mvc/Repeat>` A model-bound repeater widget that binds to a data collection.
-  * :ref:`Generate: A simple example of UI generation from a supplied data model  <dojox/mvc/Generate>`
+  * :ref:`dojox/mvc/Generate <dojox/mvc/Generate>` A simple example of UI generation from a supplied data model.

-* :ref:`_DataBindingMixin has been depricated.  <dojox/mvc/_DataBindingMixin>`
+* :ref:`dojox/mvc/_DataBindingMixin <dojox/mvc/_DataBindingMixin>` has been depricated.

 Usage
 =====